 Sitting in a peaceful location in the foothills of the Eildon Hills, this former 19th Century coach house combines all the charms of country living in the very heart of Border country.

-The beamed kitchen and dining room successfully combine both traditional and contemporary finishes while a large separate utility/boot room is perfect for drying off the four-legged members of the party!
+The beamed kitchen and dining room combine both traditional and contemporary finishes while a large separate utility/boot room is perfect for drying off the four-legged members of the party after a long walk in the Eildon Hills.

 Drawing room is generously proportioned room with the original coach house windows offering a wide open aspect onto the private courtyard.
 With two large sofas, flat screen TV with Freeview, extensive library which guests are welcome to use, writing desk with Wi-Fi hub.
 Large open fire with initial supply of logs provided.